As employers struggle to fill jobs, teens come to the rescue

 The result is that teens who are willing to bus restaurant tables or serve as water-park lifeguards are commanding $15, $17 or more an hour, plus bonuses in some instances or money to help pay for school classes.
 The trend marks a shift from the period after the 2007-2009 Great Recession, when older workers often took such jobs and teens were sometimes squeezed out.

-The time, an acute labor shortage, especially at restaurants, tourism and entertainment businesses, has made teenage workers highly popular again.
+This time, an acute labor shortage, especially at restaurants, tourism and entertainment businesses, has made teenage workers highly popular again.

 “We’re very thankful they are here,’’ says Akash Kapoor, CEO of Curry Up Now.
 Fifty teenagers are working this summer at his five San Francisco-area Indian street food restaurants, up from only about a dozen last year.
 “We may not be open if they weren’t here.
 We need bodies.”